ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-histogram-series/index.md

 ## Bin Count

-By default the histogram will split the x domain of the data into around ten regular-width bins, although the exact number generated will vary so that the chart can find round values for the bin boundaries.
-This is similar to how giving a number of ticks to an axis does not guarantee that exact number of ticks.
+By default the histogram will split the X domain of the data into around ten regular-width bins, although the exact number of bins generated will vary so that the chart can find round values for the bin boundaries.

 The number of bins to aim for can be overridden by setting the `binCount` property on a histogram series.

 Given enough data, charts with more bins are able to more precisely illustrate underlying trends, but are also more sensitive to random noise.